1. Start a W&B run

 Optimize your hyperparameters

-Model Registry
+Registry

-Register and manage your ML models
+Publish and share your ML models and datasets

 Automations